Hyr1sky/ScrapyNoob/Scrapy.md

 {'name': 'Our Band Could Be ...', 'price': '£57.25', 'url': 'catalogue/our-band-could-be-your-life-scenes-from-the-american-indie-underground-1981-1991_985/index.html'}
 ```

-## 4.3 Navigating to the "Next Page"
+## 4.3 Navigating To The "Next Page"

 Go back to scrapy shell, and find the route to next page.
 `response.css('li.next a ::attr(href)').get()`